aksommerville/shovel/README.md

  - [x] Light bespoke minification of Javascript during the tool's "html" command.
  - [ ] Insert title and favicon at tool html.
  - [ ] Web: Await user input.
 Right now it's a cheesy hack in "ina" waiting for mousedown on Window.
+ - [ ] Remaining linux drivers: drm,alsafd,asound,bcm.
+Can and should we do an X11 no-GX driver?
+ - [ ] MacOS drivers.
+ - [ ] MS Windows drivers.
+ - [ ] SDL drivers?
+ - [ ] genioc: argv
+ - [ ] Record and playback native sessions.
+Playback in headless with video and audio capture.